fayasmh07/Projects/SBT-DF-PROJECTS/SBT-ZIP-CRACK/README.md

   SBT ZIP CRACK
 </h1>

-To help get you familiar with using Steghide, we have created a short quiz consisting of 4 questions.
-For this activity, you’ll need to download our test environment consisting of directories and files.
-Download this .ZIP file inside your Kali VM (click the button below, then the download icon in the top right corner) and unzip it using “unzip SBT_Steg_Lab.zip”.
-Below are the questions you’ll be asked in the quiz, so make sure you have your answers ready.
+To help get you familiar with fcrackzip, we have created a short quiz consisting of 4 questions.
+In this activity, you’ll be cracking the passwords of two ZIP files.
+One using a brute-force attack, and one using a dictionary attack.

-When working on Questions 2, 3, and 4 you’ll need to attempt to extract embedded files with the passphrase list below.
-If the file does not have hidden data using that password, it will print an error message as shown in the below screenshot.
-You should attempt to use each passphrase on each file.
-Not all files will contain hidden files.
-Eventually you will have extracted three text files named FLAG1.txt, FLAG2.txt, and FLAG3.txt which will contain the flag values you need to answer these questions correctly.
+BruteForceAttack.zip – You are to brute-force this ZIP file using fcrackzip.
+Once you have the password, extract the text file FLAG1.txt and enter the text string as your answer for the quiz.
+For this file, you have been informed that the password is 6 characters long, and contains only lowercase letters, and numbers.
+(Time to crack approx 5mins 30secs)
+DictionaryAttack.zip – You are to brute-force this ZIP file using fcrackzip and the rockyou.txt wordlist.
+Once you have the password, extract the text file FLAG2.txt and enter the text string as your answer for the quiz.
+(Time to crack approx 3 mins)
+If your attempts are taking significantly longer than the stated approximate times, reconsider the command you are using, and make sure you’re following the brief above.
+The above times are based on a 2017 MacBook Pro.)